 First of all, we must compare what is comparable.
 The Adrenaline GTS is a shoe for overpronation as evoked by the acronym in its name, which means Go-To-Support.
 Thus, it features the Guide Rails technology that prevents the foot from rolling (inward or outward) while running.

-On the other end, the Adrenaline is available in two versions: GTS (for overpronation) and standard (neutral support).
-It seems logical to compare the first with the Adrenaline GTS.
-For the classic Adrenaline, a comparison with the Brooks Ghost seems more relevant.
+On the other end, the Glycerin is available in two versions: GTS (for overpronation) and standard (neutral support).

 Cushioning

 The underfoot feel is soft in both cases.
-However, the Glycerin has a major joker in its version 20: the new supercritical foam DNA Loft v3.
+However, the Glycerin has a major joker in its version 22: the new supercritical foam DNA TUNED.
 This latest technology gives a nitrogen-infused midsole to give it a lighter, more bouncy structure.
 The result is responsive cushioning with a pretty amazing energy return for a trainer intended for daily training.

 Foot lockdown

-Finally, note that the classic Glycerin GTS is heavier than the Adrenaline GTS with 20 g/0.7 oz more, while the Stealthfit version is lighter (about 15 g/0.5 oz less).
+Finally, note that the classic Glycerin is heavier than the Adrenaline GTS with 11 g/0.4 oz more.

 Adrenaline or Glycerin: Which One to Choose?

-Overall, the Brooks Glycerin 20 GTS Stealthfit is the better option due to its new DNA Loft v3 foam and lighter weight.
+Overall, the Brooks Glycerin 22 is the better option due to its new DNA TUNED foam and lighter weight.

-However, there’s a catch: the Stealthfit version isn’t the most common in stores.
-If you have to choose between the Brooks Adrenaline GTS 22 and the classic Glycerin GTS 20, then the former is a better choice because it’s lighter with better foot lockdown.
+If you have to choose between the Brooks Adrenaline GTS 24 and the classic Glycerin 22, then the former is a better choice because it’s lighter with better foot lockdown.

 That’s it!
 Hopefully, this isn’t too confusing.
 This is just our humble 2 cents, but Brooks Running would benefit greatly from streamlining their series and discarding a few fringe versions.